chaboihenry/NNFS_Chap2-3_work/README.md

 ### Chapter 7 & 8: Derivatives & Gradients - The Math Behind Optimization

-Chapter 7 focused on the mathematical foundation needed for proper optimization: derivatives and calculus.
+Chapter 7 & 8 focused on the mathematical foundation needed for proper optimization: derivatives and gradients.

 **Key Concepts:**
 - **Derivatives**: How much a function changes when its input changes